faisalqureshi/webify/manual/introduction.md

 - [Markdown](http://johnmacfarlane.net) is a lightweight text markup language, which can be used to specify simple formatting instructions.
 A number of markdown extensions also support mathematical notations using LaTeX and code blocks.

 - [Pandoc](https://pandoc.org/index.html) is a document conversion utility written by [John MacFarlane](http://johnmacfarlane.net).
-Pandoc supports conversion between a wide variety of markdown languages.
-Most importantly for me, pandoc can convert markdown documents to HTML and PDF.
+Pandoc supports conversion from/to a document written in markdown to other popular formats, including html, LaTeX, beamer slides, Microsoft Word, etc.  Most importantly for me, pandoc can convert markdown documents to HTML and PDF.
 Pandoc uses a number of typesetting engines, including pdflatex, xelatex, and lualatex, to convert markdown documents into PDF, and pandoc is able to create both LaTeX-type articles and beamer-style presentations from markdown documents.
 In addition, pandoc supports markdown code-listing and LaTeX mathematical notation extensions.

-I decided to go with markdown+pandoc combination.
-From henceforth I will develop my course content in markdown, and I would use pandoc to convert my notes into the desired format (html, LaTeX articles, or a beamer slides).
+I decided to go with markdown+pandoc combination.  *From henceforth I shall develop my course content in markdown, and I would use pandoc to convert my notes into the desired format (html, LaTeX articles, or a beamer slides)*.
 This combination, I felt, met my requirement of using plain text to create course content.

 # Webify Python Utility

 This led me to develop `webify`.
-A python utility to create blog aware, static websites from plain text.
+A python utility to create blog aware, static websites from plaintext.
 Webify "duplicates" each file found in the source directory at the destination directory according to the following three rules:

 - A markdown file is converted to the desired format using pandoc utility.
 Currently, webify supports markdown-to-html, markdown-to-LaTeX-article (pdf), and beamer-slideshow (pdf) conversions.
 When markdown file is converted to html, the process also allows for the possibility of consuming markdown contents within a [mustache](https://mustache.github.io) or [jinja](https://jinja.palletsprojects.com/en/2.11.x/) template.

-- An html file is processed using mustache or jinja templating engines.
+- An html file is processed through mustache or jinja templating engine.

 - All other files are copied as is.